kamranahmedse/git-standup/README.md

     │   └── ...                # etc.
     └── ...

-And you want the `git-standup` to show logs for only `project-a` and `project-b`, you can do that by creating a `.git-standup-whitelist` file under the `Workspace` directory with the below contents and it will only consider these directories for the standup
+And you want the `git-standup` to show logs for only `project-a` and `project-b`, you can do that by creating a `.git-standup-whitelist` file under the `Workspace` directory with the below contents, and it will only consider these directories for the standup

 ```
 project-a